Justin Turner Player Props: Red Sox vs. Orioles

-Justin Turner -- with a slugging percentage of .541 in his past 10 games, including four extra-base hits -- will be in action for the Boston Red Sox versus the Baltimore Orioles, with Dean Kremer on the hill, on April 24 at 6:35 PM ET.
+The Boston Red Sox, including Justin Turner and his .556 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 6:35 PM ET.

-He racked up two hits (going 2-for-3 with a home run and two RBI) in his last game against the Brewers.

 Justin Turner Game Info & Props vs. the Orioles